• Skip to secondary menu

 Final Note

-A lot more can be discussed if we go onto describing further about each type of pleat and its history.
+A lot more can be discussed if we go on to describe further each type of pleat and its history.
 However, in this article, we have provided a great deal of information about the types of pleats.

 You can additionally search about how to make the types of pleats mentioned in this article.
 Hope this article will inspire and help the readers to create beautifully pleated attires.